isomerpages/mlaw-pto/_motor-accident-cases/0-information-for-motor-accident-cases.md

 **15. What are some of the documents that must be submitted when an application is made to the PT to assess the reasonableness of S and C costs and disbursements?**<br>
 In cases where the compensation sum has been agreed upon and a settlement agreement signed:

-(a)           A copy of the settlement agreement indicating the amount of P and P costs and disbursements;
+(a)           A copy of the settlement agreement indicating the amount of P and P costs and disbursements;<br>

-(b)          Description of the work done and time spent on the matter by the lawyer and documents supporting the disbursements claimed;
+(b)          Description of the work done and time spent on the matter by the lawyer and documents supporting the disbursements claimed;<br>

-(c)           A copy of the identification document of the person entitled to the payment of the compensation;

-(d)          Lodgment form for deduction of compensation moneys from insurer (only applicable if the PT is required to hold moneys in trust); and
+(c)           A copy of the identification document of the person entitled to the payment of the compensation;>br> (d)          Lodgment form for deduction of compensation moneys from insurer (only applicable if the PT is required to hold moneys in trust); and<br>
 (e)           A copy of the bank passbook for making payment to the person entitled to the payment of the compensation (only applicable if the PT is required to hold moneys in trust).

 In cases where the compensation has been ordered by a court

-(a)           A copy of the Judgment;
+(a)           A copy of the Judgment;<br>

-(b)          A copy of the agreed P and P costs and disbursements (if this information is not stated in the Judgment);

-(c)           Description of the work done and time spent on the matter by the  lawyer and documents supporting the disbursements claimed.
+(b)          A copy of the agreed P and P costs and disbursements (if this information is not stated in the Judgment);<br> (c)           Description of the work done and time spent on the matter by the  lawyer and documents supporting the disbursements claimed.<br>

-(d)          A copy of the identification document of the person entitled to the payment of the compensation;
+(d)          A copy of the identification document of the person entitled to the payment of the compensation;<br>

-(e)           Lodgment form for deduction of compensation moneys from insurer (only applicable if the PT is required to hold moneys in trust); and
+(e)           Lodgment form for deduction of compensation moneys from insurer (only applicable if the PT is required to hold moneys in trust); and<br>

-(f)           A copy of the bank passbook for making payment to the person entitled to the payment of the compensation (only applicable if the PT is required to hold moneys in trust).
+(f)           A copy of the bank passbook for making payment to the person entitled to the payment of the compensation (only applicable if the PT is required to hold moneys in trust).<br>

 **16. When will we receive the PT’s agreement to the S and C costs?**<br>
 The PT will inform the lawyers of its views on the S and C costs **within 3 weeks** from the date of receipt of the complete set of supporting documents or clarification from the lawyers.